AaronH/rubymotion-builder-tweaks/README.md

 - - -
 #### Change Log
+* Remove builder.rb fix for Motion version 1.5 since 1.6 fixes it.
+* Add support for Storyboard files in the nibs tasks.
 * Improved README.md
 * Added back builder.rb as the 1.5 release version has a typo in the section for building nibs.
 * Moved rake file into tasks subdirectory